8 Best Pizza Restaurants in Barcelona from €9.00 a Pie (2023)

-Italians are Barcelona’s greatest foreign born population and all 25,000+ of them need their pizza fix.
+Italians are Barcelona’s greatest foreign-born population and all 25,000+ of them demand the best pizza restaurants in Barcelona.

 Here’s where you can get the best Barcelona pizza for your money.